History of the Soviet Union (1953–1964): Kennedy-era

 Khrushchev's initial hopes for Kennedy gradually dimmed during the next few months.
 When Congolese leader Patrice Lumumba was assassinated, Khrushchev blamed it on Western colonialist forces.
 Khrushchev's boasts about Soviet missile forces provided John F. Kennedy with a key issue to use against Richard Nixon in the 1960 U.S. presidential election—the so-called 'missile gap'.
-But all Khrushchev's (probably sincere) attempts to build a strong personal relationship with the new president failed, as his typical combination of bluster, miscalculation and mishap resulted in the Cuban Missile Crises.
+But all Khrushchev's (probably sincere) attempts to build a strong personal relationship with the new president failed, resulting in the Cuban Missile Crises.
 After the Berlin and Cuba crises, tensions tapered off between the two superpowers.

-Khrushchev openly wept at the news of Kennedy's assassination in November 1963 and feared that new US president Lyndon Johnson would pursue a more aggressive anti-Soviet stance.
+Khrushchev openly wept at the news of Kennedy's assassination in November 1963, and feared that new US president Lyndon Johnson would pursue a more aggressive anti-Soviet stance.
 Johnson turned out to be more in favor of détente than Khrushchev had assumed, but would end up letting superpower relations take a backseat to his Great Society programs and the Vietnam War.